 Understanding SoFi Technologies's Unusual Options Activity

-SoFi Technologies (NASDAQ:SOFI) shares experienced unusual options activity on Thursday.
-The stock price moved up to $15.94 following the option alert.
+SoFi Technologies (NASDAQ:SOFI) shares experienced unusual options activity on Monday.
+The stock price moved down to $15.2 following the option alert.

 - Sentiment: BEARISH